 A student suspended under Education Code 33.081 may practice or rehearse with other students for an extracurricular activity but may not participate in a competition or other public performance.
 Education Code 33.081(f)

-Until the suspension is removed or the school year ends, the District shall review the grades of a student at the end of each three-week period following the date on which the suspension began.
+Until the suspension is removed or the school year ends, a district shall review the grades of a student at the end of each three-week period following the date on which the suspension began.
 At the time of a review, the suspension is removed if the student's grade in each class, other than a course described above at Exempt Courses, is equal to or greater than the equivalent of 70 on a scale of 100.
 The principal and each of the student's teachers shall make the determination concerning the student's grades.
 Education Code 33.081(d)

 Attendance and Participation

-The State Board of Education by rule shall limit participation in and practice for extracurricular activities during the school day and the school week.
+The State Board of Education (SBOE) by rule shall limit participation in and practice for extracurricular activities during the school day and the school week.

 Education Code 33.081(a), .0811